alces-software/adminware/docs/design/01-requirements.md

    to the user in some way)?
 Either way possibly simpler to get other things implemented before considering this in detail.

+     - not important for now

 @question: any core/additional requirements not covered?
+- make sure getting list of nodes in group isn't tightly coupled to looking in genders file - do in just one place etc. - so can swap out later

 @question: Do we need to have commands in Adminware for displaying available nodes/groups, so users can target these?
 Since, in particular in `sandbox` mode, they won't necessarily be able to know what's available.
 How will we know what nodes are available?
+- yes, `group list` (don't show all nodes in groups), `group show` (show nodes in group)
+  - come from genders but don't tell anyone this in case we want to change it

 # Implementation